 - Ongoing management: near zero (provider handles infrastructure)

-The "free" option costs 3-10x more than paid when you account for engineering time and infrastructure overhead.
-At scale, the gap widens further.
+The "free" option costs 3-10x more than paid once you account for engineering time and infrastructure overhead.
+At scale the gap widens further.

 How to Evaluate Paid Proxy Providers